 Community Coalition Board Chair: LaShawn Hoffman leads the CCB, who primarily sets policy, oversees operations, identifies research priorities and sets the strategic direction for achieving the Center’s long-term objectives.
 Mr. Hoffman represents the CCB on The National CDC PRC Network Community Committee.

 Principal Investigator and Center Director: Tabia Henry Akintobi, Ph.D., provides leadership and oversight for the strategic direction and implementation of the Center including community-based participatory research projects, development of community partnerships and implementation of health promotion and disease prevention initiatives.
-Dr. Henry Akintobi is the Director of Evaluation and Institutional Assessment, Associate Professor of Community Health and Preventive Medicine and Associate Dean for Community Engagement and is the core director for the National Institutes of Health funded Center of Excellence on Health Disparities’ Community Engagement Outreach at Morehouse School of Medicine.
+Dr. Henry Akintobi is the Director of Evaluation and Institutional Assessment, Professor of Community Health and Preventive Medicine and Dean for Community Engagement and is the core director for the National Institutes of Health funded Center of Excellence on Health Disparities’ Community Engagement Outreach at Morehouse School of Medicine.
 She represents the PRC in collaboration with institutional, local, national and international leaders seeking to foster effective translational research and evaluation between researchers and communities

 Project Take Charge, Principal Investigator: Rhonda Conerly Holliday, Ph.D., provides leadership for the Core Research Project, Project Take Charge.
 Dr. Holliday is responsible for overseeing all aspects of Project Take Charge, including the strategic direction of the project, engaging and maintaining collaborative relationships among academic institutions and community partners, and ensuring project objectives are achieved.
 Dr. Holliday is an Associate Professor in the Departments of Community Health and Preventive Medicine and Psychiatry and Behavioral Sciences.